connorpr981/scaffold/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Deployment

+This project is designed to be deployed on Vercel.
+Follow these steps:

+1. Push your code to a GitHub repository.
+2. Create a new project on Vercel and link it to your GitHub repository.
+3. Set up the following environment variables in your Vercel project settings:
+   - `GITHUB_ID`: Your GitHub OAuth App Client ID
+   - `GITHUB_SECRET`: Your GitHub OAuth App Client Secret
+   - `NEXTAUTH_SECRET`: A random string used to hash tokens (you can generate one using `openssl rand -base64 32`)
+   - `NEXTAUTH_URL`: The URL of your deployed app (e.g., https://your-app.vercel.app)
+4. Deploy the project.

+Make sure to set up a Vercel Postgres database and connect it to your project for data storage.